Mozzo1000/bigrss/backend/README.md

 # BigRSS backend

 ## Development database
-This repository contains a docker-compose file for a development postgres server including pgadmin managment interface.
+This repository contains a docker-compose file for a development postgres server including pgAdmin managment interface.
 It is not intended to be used in production.

 ### Environment variables
 The file `docker-database.env` contains environment variables used by the docker containers.
 It is setup to be used without any further modification but can be changed if neccessary.